 - Field corrective or preventive actions – special measures taken by the establishment in order to prevent potential hazards or reduce the potential harm caused by the device.
 In such a case, the establishment should notify the authority in advance.
 The establishment should also submit the appropriate report to the authority which would review the report and contact the establishment in case of any additional measures necessary to be taken.

-Under the regulation, the medical device could be recalled either voluntary (by the manufacturer itself) or mandatory (upon demand of the authority).
+Under the regulation, a medical device in Malaysia could be recalled either voluntary (by the manufacturer itself) or mandatory (upon demand of the authority).
 The regulation also implements rules relating to both types of recall procedures.

 According to the document, there are three classes of voluntary recall procedure: